raspibolt/raspibolt/bitcoin-core.md

 The Bitcoin Core application will run in the background as a daemon and use the separate user “bitcoin” for security reasons.
 This user does not have admin rights and cannot change the system configuration.

-* With user "admin", create the Bitcoin data folder
+* Create the user bitcoin

   ```sh
   $ sudo adduser --gecos "" --disabled-password bitcoin